Microsoft Foundry

 While our users could technically get around just fine relying on their existing knowledge about current AI models their experience searching for and comparing these models could definitely be improved.

-Our job was to highlight points of friction that might prevent the completion of a task, so we organized our issues based on high priority (prevents completion of a task), medium priority (causes significant delay), and low priority (has minor effect on usability).
+We organized the usability issues that we found based on the following criteria: high priority (prevents completion of a task), medium priority (causes significant delay), and low priority (minor effects on usability).

 HIGH PRIORITY